Raidriar796/Resonite-On-Steam-Deck/README.md

 ```
   - Set `DXVK_FRAME_RATE` to half of your target framerate, such as 30 for 60 hz, 45 for 90 hz, etc
 3. Optionally, if the input latency increase is too much, try changing this setting:
-  - Present Mode - Immediate
+  - Present Mode - Mailbox
-    - This will improve input latency at the cost of reduced smoothness
+    - This will improve input latency at the cost of potentially reduced smoothness

 If you added the recommended launch arguments earlier in this guide, your arguments should look something like this:
 ```